Visited: November 2013

 Today, the capital of Togo is just another African city that hasn’t used most of its development potential.

-The primary buildings are located around the central Independence Monument: Congressional Palace, National Museum, some hotels and parks.
+The main landmarks are around the central Independence Monument.
+These include the Congressional Palace, the National Museum, some hotels, and parks.

-The best experience is just navigating around on the backseat of a moto-taxi, observing street action, colorful markets and people wandering around, mostly without any particular plan or task.
+The best experience in Lomé is riding on the back of a moto-taxi, watching the streets, colorful markets, and people moving around.
+It’s one of the simple, but rewarding things to do; without any particular plan or activity.

 Grand Marché and Marché des Fétiches are the principal markets in Lomé.
 As any big market in Western Africa, Grand Marché is dominated by women, dressed in colorful traditional cloths, selling all kind of goods: food, fabrics, clothes, electronics, souvenirs.